Faculty and Staff

 Students in teacher education have at least four field experiences during their undergraduate preparation at Concordia College.
 The focus of each experience varies from observing and assisting to planning and teaching.
 Due to changing requirements established by the Minnesota Professional Educator Licensing and Standards Board (PELSB), clinical hours are subject to occasional change.

-Note: All education courses (with the exception of EDUC 330 Comparative Education: A Policy Perspective) require students to have a cumulative GPA of at least 2.75.
+• To enroll in EDUC 212 American Education in a Diverse World, students must have a GPA of at least 2.00.
+All other education courses (with the exception of EDUC 330 Comparative Education: A Policy Perspective) require students to have a cumulative GPA of at least 2.75.
+Students not meeting GPA requirements may appeal to the department's Student Review Committee.

 All Education Majors